 - Filter the search to show all results, drafts only, or published posts only.

 To edit an existing post, click the post title and click Edit.

-To move blog posts to another Blog Page, press and hold the Shift key and click the item you want to move.
+To move blog posts to another Blog Page, press and hold Shift and click the item you want to move.
 Continue holding Shift to select multiple posts.

 Once you've selected the posts you'd like to move, click Move.